Senior Director of Annual and Leadership Giving

 UIC is home to many nationally ranked colleges and programs and is ranked nationally in the Top 10 for “Best Value” by the Wall Street Journal.
 We have earned the Higher Education Excellence in Diversity (HEED) Award from Insight into Diversity six years in a row.

 On a trajectory driven by bold thought leaders who define the battles against societal challenges and push the envelopes of art, opinion and performance, UIC is building for its next campaign.
-With significant investment in talent and programming, we seek a diversity of development professionals ready to execute transformational, life-changing fundraising and are curious, forward-thinking and solution-minded to join our team.
+With significant investment in talent and programming, we seek a diversity of development professionals ready to execute transformational, life-changing fundraising and are curious, forward-thinking and solution-minded to join our team. as senior or executive directors of development.

 - Develop and operationalize strategies for a university-wide annual and leadership giving program to build a strong base of annual support and help develop a healthy and sustainable donor pipeline.
 Ensure strategies are aligned with UIC and OVCA mission, goals and objectives.